usnistgov/OSCAL/oscalkit/README.md

 > In development

-Barebones toolkit for translating between OSCAL-formatted XML and JSON
+Barebones toolkit for translating between OSCAL-formatted XML and JSON and for converting from OpenControl projects in to OSCAL.

 ## Installing